Trust me. This.is.the.best.honey.cake.you.will.ever.eat.

 Why am I talking about Hershey’s chocolate cake in my honey cake post?
 Well…When my sister sent me this recipe last year, I thought I already had the best honey cake recipe.
 But when I saw the addition of boiling water at the end, it had me intrigued.
 It turns out that this is now my best honey cake recipe.
 And it will be yours too.

 A few years ago, I made Martha Stewart’s honey cake with caramelized pears.
 The pears made for a beautiful presentation.
-But let me be honest. my sister’s honey cake is way better!
+But let me be honest.
+This honey cake is way better!
 I decided to take a cue from the queen of domesticity and top it off with caramelized apples, in lieu of pears, for that “apple dipped in honey” finish.
 Drizzle some more honey over the top and you’ll be in honey heaven!
 Talk about a sweet new year!

 Honey Cake with Caramelized Apples